At first glance, Cashback Research looks like a legit survey site that is free to join.

 As you can probably figure out from the name of this article, I am not very impressed with the site.
-Let me reveal right away that I would Cashback Research is not a scam.
-It does however have some aspects that I are very poor, but also some aspects that deserves some credit.
-I will go through all these details below, so you can judge for yourself whether it sounds like a site for you or not.
+But let me reveal right away that Cashback Research is not a scam.

 What is Cashback Research and what does the site offer?